BIRDS IN CLYDE

 Rare Breeding Birds

-If you should be lucky enough to come across a rare breeding bird, please submit the record via our Local Recorder to the Rare Breeding Bird Panel.
-The founding objective of the Panel was ‘to collect in one place all information on rare breeding birds in the UK so that changes in status – both increases and decreases – can be monitored and so that essential information is not lost (as has happened in the past) through the deaths of individuals keeping such records ‘secret’.
+If you should be lucky enough to come across a rare breeding bird, please submit the record via our Local Recorder to the Rare Breeding Bird Panel (RBBP).
+A founding objective of the Panel is to collect all information on rare breeding birds in the UK so that changes in status, both increases and decreases, can be monitored.

 The data are maintained in a secure archive and are available for a range of conservation uses.
-They are also used by government as a component of Official Statistics related to state of environment reporting; in national reporting to multilateral environmental agreements as part of UK obligations under such international treaties; and for assessment of the status of protected areas.
+For example, they are used by government as a component of Official Statistics related to state of environment reporting; in national reporting for multilateral environmental agreements as part of UK obligations under international treaties; and for assessment of the status of protected areas.

 Visit the Rare Breeding Bird Panel species list.

-If you should be so lucky as to find a rare bird, please submit the record in the first instance using the appropriate downloadable file below (not recommended on a mobile phone) to our Local Recorder for the Clyde at clyderecorder@the-soc.org.uk
+If you should be so lucky as to find a rare bird, please submit the record in the first instance using the appropriate downloadable file below (not recommended on a mobile phone) to our Local Recorder at [email protected] BirdTrack users will be asked to fill in a form that is automatically generated and will be forwarded to the Local Recorder by the BTO.

 Download File